 What preceded the invasion in the form of a major deception with two smokescreens called Operation Bodyguard and Operation Fortitude, however, was not a result of superiority in strategic thinking, but a sneaking and shuffling of the cards and pure luck for the Allies side during the planning, if you ask me.

 It was because of the enormous magnitude of the deception, that it was pure luck that they succeeded.
-A single unfortunate observation by a German agent or by a traitor could have sunk parts of the plan.
+A single unfortunate observation by a German agent or by a traitor could have sunk part of the plan or the whole plan.
 It didn’t make it any less cunning.
 It were all about masking, dummies, deceptive traffic and fake signaling, with the intention of deceiving the Germans about where the Allied was going to land, Calais or Normandy.
 They knew that the Germans knew they were coming because of all the commotion when deploying the forces from America and Canada in England, which made it impossible to cover up that the invasion was imminent.

-Fake signaling can be switched on to true signaling at a certain point in time or action, and you may be exposed at a later stage of an invasion.
+Fake signaling can be switched on to true signaling at a certain point in time or action, and you may be exposed at a later stage just before an invasion.
 The deceptive bombings, the staniol tape felling and the rubber dolls were operational maskirovka aimed to win the campaign and were all justified.
 The Allies took the Germans by surprise on D-day as they intended to do.

 The Germans were themselves devoted to strategic maskirovka on Normandy’s beaches.
-This made the Allied strategic Maskirovka pointless.
+This made the Allied strategic Maskirovka pointless in a sense.
 Sure enough, the Allies sometimes landed were they could not achieve their intended goal because the target wasn’t there, and in some cases they would airdrop at the wrong place or land in dangerous places like the beach strip dubbed Omaha.

 The strategic level is about how to win a war.
 The operational level is about how to win a campaign.
 The tactical level is about how to win a battle.